nest/nestml/doc/nestml_language.rst

 Synaptic input
 ~~~~~~~~~~~~~~

-A neuron model written in NestML can be configured to receive two
+A neuron model written in NESTML can be configured to receive two
 distinct types of input, spikes, and currents.
 For either of them, the
 modeler has to decide if inhibitory and excitatory inputs are lumped
 together into a single named buffer, or if they should be separated into